RiccardoBiondi/segmentation/docs/source/script.rst

     labeling.ps1 /path/to/input/folder/ /path/to/output/folder/

 This will run the segmentation by using the already estimated centroids.
-If you want to use an other set of centroids, simply provide as third arguments the path of the file in which the set of centroids is saved
+If you want to use another set of centroids, simply provide as third arguments the path of the file in which the set of centroids is saved